Group management

 5. Click OK.

-1. On the Groups page, find the group you want to modify and click View Details.
+1. On the Groups page, find the target group and click View Details.

-2. In the Group Information panel that appears, modify the parameters.
+2. In the Group Information panel, modify the parameters as needed.

-1. On the Groups page, find the desired group and click Send Message.
+1. On the Groups page, find the target group and click Send Message.

-2. In the Send Message dialog box that appears, configure the parameters and click OK.
+2. In the Send Message dialog box, configure the following parameters and click OK.

 Parameter